ncar-xdev/ncar-xdev.github.io/about/pangeo.md

 including a number of funded projects, starting with the original [Pangeo NSF Earthcube award](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1740633).
-This award lead directly to the deployment of NCAR’s JupyterHub, and it motivated our first Python/Pangeo tutorials and hackathons in 2018 and 2019.
+This award lead directly to the deployment of NCAR’s JupyterHub, and it motivated our first Python/Pangeo tutorials and hackathons at NCAR in 2018 and 2019.
 The Pangeo collaboration’s connections with Project Jupyter led to the launching of the NSF EarthCube-funded
 [Jupyter Meets the Earth project](https://blog.jupyter.org/jupyter-meets-the-earth-1b0eb33c83f),